CDCgov/prime-reportstream/prime-router/docs/docs-deprecated/playbooks/how-to-use-filters.md

 - **routingFilter**.
 This is meant for general purpose usage.
 The default for topic covid-19 is `allowAll()`, that is, it does no filtering.
 Individual Organizations and/or Receivers can override this and apply more stringent rules as desired.
 The original use case for routingFilter was when an Organization wants to disallow data from any one particular sender_id, as in the example above.

-- **processingModeFilter**.
+- **processingIdFilter**.
 The default for covid-19 is `doesNotMatch(processing_mode_code, T, D)`.
 Generally you should *never* override this, unless you have a receiver that specifically wants test data, as in the `test` receiver in the example.
-The default processingModeFilter is a valuable check, and its what allows our senders to safely end junk/test/training PII data to our Production system, knowing it won't be forwarded to receivers.
+The default processingIdFilter is a valuable check, and its what allows our senders to safely end junk/test/training PII data to our Production system, knowing it won't be forwarded to receivers.
 That's why it gets it own special filter type.

 A few subtleties:

-- The `elr`, `flaky-baky` and `secondary` receivers will never get Test or Debug data, because they don't override the GlobalDefault processingModeFilter, which is always lurking in the background, to prevent that data from leaking through.
+- The `elr`, `flaky-baky` and `secondary` receivers will never get Test or Debug data, because they don't override the GlobalDefault processingIdFilter, which is always lurking in the background, to prevent that data from leaking through.
 - The `elr` `flaky-baky` and `test` receivers will only get "good" quality data, as determined by the Organization-level qualityFilter.
 - The `secondary` receiver will only get data that fails the qualityFilter.
 It'll get all failed data, regardless of whether its for FlakyBakyTestsInc, or not.
 - The `test` filter will get all the Training/Test data that passes the qualityFilter for the jurisdiction.